 Lastly, install a floor guide to your door to make sure it doesn’t pull away from the wall and/or fall.
 This is a safety measure that should not be overlooked!
 Especially if you have small children in your home like I do!

 STEP 9: STEP BACK AND ADMIRE YOUR MASTERPIECE!

 And that’s it!
 It sounds like a lot, but the hardest part was just making sure all the measurements were correct for the installation!

 What do you think?
-Would you consider building your own barn door?
+Would you consider building your own barn door, or are you more likely to buy one?
 Let me know in the comments!